BrianSeong99/agglayer-docs/docs/vault-bridge/reference/abi-reference.md

 ## Overview

 This reference documents all public functions, events, and data structures for Vault Bridge smart contracts.
-For integration examples, see the [Integration Guides](../integration-guides/).
+For integration examples, see the [Agglayer route guide](../routes/agglayer.md) and the [Hyperlane route guide](../routes/hyperlane.md).

 ## VaultBridgeToken Contract